 Louise Bourgeois

 I am a qualified transpersonal integrative psychotherapist.
-I work ethically, adhering to the UKCP code of ethics (currently registering for full membership) .
+I hold full clinical membership with the UKCP and adhere to their code of ethics.

 I run a private practice and have also worked with diversity and a variety of presenting issues across charities, low-cost counselling, and psychotherapy services such as Maytree, The Caravan, The Koan Practice and Freshstart.